energietransitie/twomes-backoffice-configuration/jupyter/README.md

 ### `DOMAIN`

-Specify the domain that will be used; for a test server we recomend to prefix this with `tst.`, so:
+Specify the domain that will be used; for a test server we recommend to prefix this with `tst.`, so:

 * for a test  server, set e.g. `DOMAIN=tst.example.com`
 * for a production server, set e.g. `DOMAIN=example.com`